galvan0806/project_1_recalls/README.md

 Analysis will be on:

-    Types of products that are recalled - Natalia
+    Which firms have the most recalls? - Natalia

     Time it takes to close a recall - Manuel